 John Pursch lives in Tucson, Arizona.
 Twice nominated for Best of the Net, his work has appeared in many literary journals.
-A collection of his poetry, Intunesia, is available at http://www.lulu.com/
+His first book, Intunesia, is available at http://www.lulu.com/

 spotlight/whiteskybooks.
 Check out his experimental lit-rap video at https://www.youtube.com/ watch?v=l33aUs7obVc.
 He’s @johnpursch on Twitter and john.pursch on Facebook.